danolivo/pg_index_stats/README.md

 * ?
 After CREATE EXTENSION scan the database and create statistics whenever possible.
 * ?
 Restrict the shared library activity by databases where the extension was created.
 * ?
 Extend modes: maybe user wants only ndistincts or relatively lightweight column dependencies?

+Could we introduce some automatization here?
+For example, generate functional dependencies only for cases when real dependency factor on columns more than a predefined value?